South African Festival Economic Impact Calculator

 However, if all your performers were local, or if organisers covered all their costs, then you should leave this section blank.

-# of Non-Local Artists and Producers
+Number of Non-Local Artists and Producers

-Average Length of Stay of Artists
+Average Length of Stay of Non-Local Artists and Producers

-Number of Artist Visitor Non-Paid Accommodation Days
+Number of Artist and Producer Accommodation Nights

 Total Spending by Artists and Producers R